readthedocs/readthedocs.org/docs/webhooks.rst

 For repositories that are not hosted with a supported provider, we also offer a generic API endpoint for triggering project builds.
-Similar to webhook integrations, this integration has a specific URL, found on the :ref:`integration detail page <webhooks:Webhook Integrations>`.
+Similar to webhook integrations, this integration has a specific URL, found on the project's **Integrations** Admin dashboard page on readthedocs.org.

 Token authentication is required to use the generic endpoint, you will find this token on the integration details page.
 The token should be passed in as a